sanyaade-mobiledev/rhohub-api/README.markdown

 ##Rhohub Classes

-Then you have two classes that you can work with: `Rhohub::Build` and `Rhohub::App`
+You have two classes that you can work with: `Rhohub::Build` and `Rhohub::App`

 	Rhohub # Rhohub main module